Creative Branding Tactics to Elevate Your Small Business Visibility

 Source: Unsplash

-User-generated content (UGC) campaigns require some finesse and active engagement on social media.
+User-generated content (UGC) campaigns require active engagement on social media.

 If done correctly, UGC can boost brand awareness.
-The creative and effective strategy harnesses the power of authentic customer experiences to amply brand visibility and credibility.
+The strategy harnesses the power of authentic customer experiences to amplify brand visibility and credibility.

 In a nutshell, UGC encourages customers to create and share content about your brand on social media.
 It helps businesses build community and engagement among their followers.

 Sephora is one company that gets UGC right.
-The cosmetics retailer hosts a Beauty Insider Community on its website and social media channels.
-The text threads and groups provide a platform for online users to share beauty advice, inspiration, and recommendations.
+The cosmetics retailer hosts a Beauty Insider Community for users to share advice, inspiration, and recommendations.

 If Sephora can do it, so can you.
 Nothing is stopping you from leveraging user-generated content.
-Be sure to ask for the owner’s permission before resharing or posting their reviews or comments.
+Be sure to ask for the owner’s permission before resharing reviews or comments.

 sponsorship